MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/create-manage-product-families-products-bundles-product-properties.md

 ---
-title: "Create and manage product families, products, bundles, and product properties (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
+title: "Create and manage product families, products, bundles, and product properties"
 description: "Supports hierarchical organization of the product catalog through the creation and management products and bundles under a product family, defining related products, and adding properties (attributes) to the parent product family." ms.custom: ms.date: 10/31/2017